 Jesse leverages his hands-on operating experience and industry contacts to lead our efforts in the Built Environment.

 Jesse leverages his hands-on operating experience and industry contacts to source and nurture innovative companies applying technology to design, build, and improve our world.
-He currently manages the firm’s involvement with Builtr Labs, Courbanize, Flux, and Newforma.
-Previously, he led Borealis’ investments in Envista Software (acquired by Accela), Handmark (acquired by Sprint), IrisMaps (acquired by OmniEarth), Scribe Software (acquired by The Mustang Group), SketchUp (acquired by Google), SpaceClaim (acquired by ANSYS), TinkerCad (acquired by Autodesk) and VICO Software (acquired by Trimble).
+He currently manages the firm’s involvement with Builtr Labs, Helix.RE, and courbanize.
+Previously, he led Borealis’ investments in Envista Software (acquired by Accela), Handmark (acquired by Sprint), IrisMaps (acquired by OmniEarth), Scribe Software (acquired by The Mustang Group), SketchUp (acquired by Google), SpaceClaim (acquired by ANSYS), TinkerCad (acquired by Autodesk), VICO Software (acquired by Trimble), and Newforma (acquired by Battery Ventures).

 Prior to co-founding Borealis Ventures, Jesse served as an executive in two public application software companies.
 He helped grow Softdesk from a New Hampshire start-up to a multinational public company and played an integral role in the sale of the business to Autodesk.
 While at Autodesk, Jesse led the integration of the two companies and served on the Autodesk executive staff as the Vice President and General Manager of the Architecture, Engineering, and Construction Division.